elastic/integrations/packages/microsoft_exchange_online_message_trace/docs/README.md

 ### Logfile collection

-**Disclaimer:**  Due to Microsoft deprecating basic auth support recently, the powershell script provided below will not work as it is.
+**Disclaimer:**  With basic authentication support now disabled, the PowerShell script provided below will not work as is.
 However you can see the [guides here](https://learn.microsoft.com/en-us/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps) on how to connect to powershell using different authentication techniques using the EXO V2 and V3 modules.
 With a combination of the script below and the alternate authentication methods mentioned in the guide, you can possibly perform the logfile collection as usual.